AjayBadrinath/DAA-CIA1/README.md

 # Kruskal :
-  In this Problem Kruskal Algorithm Will not work because since kruskal is a greedy algorithm and  in this case the negative penalty is considered in my case ,thereby accounting to a total cost of 3 which is not the mst cost we obtained in the prims ..
+  In this Problem Kruskal Algorithm Will not work because since kruskal is a greedy algorithm and  in this case the negative penalty is considered in my case ,thereby
+  But in this case it will work if we do not consider the negative weight accounting to a total cost of 3 which is not the mst cost we obtained in the prims ..
   Plus on top of that kruskal algorithm will not detect cylcles in a directed graph ..
   Kruskals algorithm will work only for undirected positive weighted graphs ..